 First, you’ll have to suffer through really bad results for at least three months before you can even voice your concerns.

 Second, if your win rate rises above 40% just once—like on day 89, for example—the clock starts back at zero.

-Couldn’t just about all chargeback management issues be blamed on merchant mistakes or unreasonable processors?
+Couldn’t the service provider blame just about all chargeback management issues on merchant mistakes or unreasonable processors?